mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * [Spark Driver](https://www.databricks.com/wp-content/uploads/2021/06/Ebook_8-Steps-V2.pdf):
 Once it gets information from the Spark Master of all the workers in thecluster and where they are, the driver program distributes Spark tasksto each worker’s Executor.
 The driver also receives computed resultsfrom each Executor’s tasks.

+## Spark as a superset of MapReduce
+Spark is a true successor of MapReduce and maintains MapReduce’s linear scalability and fault tolerance, but extends it in 7 important ways:

+1. Spark does not rely on a low-level and rigid `map-then-reduce` workflow.
+Spark's engine can execute a more general Directed Acyclic Graph (DAG) of operators.
+This means that in situations where MapReduce must write out intermediate results to the distributed file system (such as HDFS and S3), Spark can pass them directly to the next step in the pipeline.
+Rather than writing many `map-then-reduce` jobs, in Spark, you can use transformations in any order to have an optimized solution.

+2. Spark complements its computational capability with a simple and rich set of transformations and actions that enable users to express computation more naturally.
+Powerful and simple API (as a set of functions) are provided for various tasks including numerical computation, datetime processing and string manipulation.

+3. Spark extends its predecessors (such as Hadoop) with in-memory processing.
+MapReduce uses disk I/O (which is slow), but Spark uses in-memory computing as much as possible and it can be up to 100 times faster than MapReduce implementations.
+This means that future steps that want to deal with the same data set need not recompute it or reload it from disk.
+Spark is well suited for highly iterative algorithms as well as adhoc queries.

+4. Spark offers interactive environment (for example using PySpark interactively) for testing and debugging data transformations.

+5. Spark offers extensive Machine Learning libraries (Hadoop/MapReduce does not have this capability)

+6. Spark offers extensive graph API by GraphX (built-in) and GraphFrames (as an external library).

+7. Spark Streaming is an extension of the core Spark API that allows data engineers and data scientists to process real-time data from various sources including (but not limited to) Kafka, Flume, and Amazon Kinesis.
+This processed data can be pushed out to file systems, databases, and live dashboards.

 ## What is an Spark RDD